Classification II: evaluation & tuning {#classification2}

 In particular, we first create a data frame with a neighbors

-variable that contains the sequence of values of k_vals
+variable that contains the sequence of values of \(K\) to try; below we create the k_vals

 data frame with the neighbors